 1cuppeeled and diced Granny Smith apple

-2tsp.chopped fresh herbs such as thyme, sage, parsley (1 tsp. each, but could be more)
+2teaspoonchopped fresh herbs such as thyme, sage, parsley (1 teaspoon each, but could be more)

 12oz.(4 cups) bread stuffing mix(such as Pepperidge Farm)

 Brine the Breast

 Bring 2 cups of water to a boil and add to a large bowl with the remaining brine ingredients.
 Stir to completely dissolve.
 Steep for 10 minutes before adding a 6-cup combination of cold water and ice to the bowl.

 Place the turkey breast in the brine and refrigerate for 8 hours.